-- IMail Queue Manager Service controls the flow of messages through the mail queue, and is a component of the SMTP delivery process. - IMail Sys Logger Service lets users view the mail queue log files (also known as the Spool Directory). - LDAP service uses a client/server architecture to publish user information (called "attributes") on the server and provide access to the information from LDAP-enabled clients. - Ipswitch WorkgroupShare Service (available with IMail Premium) automatically imports contacts and contact lists from previous versions of Web Messaging or existing versions of Microsoft Outlook into the new IMail Web Messaging client.
+- SMTP service allows the IMail Server to communicate with other mail servers on the internet. - IMail Queue Manager Service controls the flow of messages through the mail queue, and is a component of the SMTP delivery process. - IMail Sys Logger Service lets users view the mail queue log files (also known as the Spool Directory). - LDAP service uses a client/server architecture to publish user information (called "attributes") on the server and provide access to the information from LDAP-enabled clients - Ipswitch WorkgroupShare Service automatically imports contacts and contact lists from previous versions of Web Messaging or existing versions of Microsoft Outlook into the new IMail Web Messaging client.